alfjl/42HN_Strassenbau-Simulator-3000/README.md

 # cub3D
 This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.
-(May 2022).
+Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way (May 2022).

 ## Table of contents
 * [Introduction](#introduction)